PriyeshGosai/pypsa-academy/learnig materials/list of resources.md

 # Knowledge Database
-The file puts together data sources which can be used for learning energy systems modeling.
+The file puts together data sources which can be used for getting started with energy systems modeling.

 ## Software